ColtonSilvaonKnoxKontor/Enscrambled/README.md

 For lower versions of g++:

 - version 8: Uncomment `#include <iomanip>` from main.cpp.
 To compile, you just need to add the flag `-lstdc++fs` to include the filesystem objects from the stdc++fs static lib.
-- verion 7 below: You have to modify the entire source code to support experimental filesystem, do manual quoting instead of `std::quoted()` and just a few syntax fixes.
+- version 7 below: You have to modify the entire source code to support experimental filesystem, do manual quoting instead of `std::quoted()` and just a few syntax fixes.

 # Features